dme65/pySOT/README.rst

 | A: Yes.
 You need to install mpi4py in order to use the MPIController in POAP.
 |
 | Q: I used pySOT for my research and want to cite it
-| A: There is currently no published paper on pySOT so we recommend
+| A: Please cite our preprint_ which is currently under review!
-  citing pySOT like this: *D. Eriksson, D. Bindel, and C. Shoemaker.
-  Surrogate Optimization Toolbox (pySOT). github.com/dme65/pySOT, 2015*
 |
 | Q: Is there support for Python 2?
 | A: Python 2 support was removed in version 0.2.0